alemansrao/QR-Scanner-App/README.md

-# qr_scanner
+# QR Scanner

-A new Flutter project.
+Flutter App for Designed to work for Online QR Based Attendnce

 ## Getting Started